API version: 2022-10-20

 : The title of the submission.

-(If subtitles are stored separately in the MHS, feel free to leave them out).visible_uid
+(If a subtitle is stored separately in the MHS, feel free to leave it out

 : The submission ID of the submission as it should be